Get variables/range of variables by name/by pattern.

 function is intended to get variables by parameter/criteria.
 The only

-exception with non-standard evaluation is %to%
+exception with non-standard evaluation is %to%.
+You can use

-inside vars
+%to% inside vars or independently.

-returns data.frame with all variables which names satisfy
+..p returns data.frame with all variables which names satisfy

 supplied perl-style regular expression.
 Arguments for this function is quoted

 characters.
-It is a shortcut for vars(perl(pattern))
+It is a shortcut for vars(perl(pattern)).

-returns data.frame with all variables which names contain
+..f returns data.frame with all variables which names contain

 supplied pattern.
 Arguments for this function can be unquoted.
 It is a

-shortcut for vars(fixed(pattern))
+shortcut for vars(fixed(pattern)).

-returns data.frame with variables which names are stored
+..t returns data.frame with variables which names are stored

 in the supplied arguments.
 Expressions in characters in curly brackets are